Thanks for visiting Free Tours by Foot New York!

 Listen to an audio sample

 Let one of our expert guides show you the ins and outs of this great park.
-In two hours, you will come to better understand this great urban project.
+In two hours, you will come to better understand this innovative and beautiful urban project.

 Again, these suggested times are assuming that you are going at off-peak times, which are usually anytime during a weekday.